 The long game: A sustainable revenue stream

 To fully realize the vision underlying Boston Creates, the City will need to identify new sources of revenue and form strategic partnerships with state and federal counterparts as well as with local private, foundation, and corporate supporters.

-Mayor Walsh has repeatedly expressed the desire to identify a sustainable revenue stream for the arts and has made great strides using the restricted tools at the City’s disposal.
+Former Mayor Walsh repeatedly expressed the desire to identify a sustainable revenue stream for the arts.
+The Mayor made great strides using the restricted tools at the City’s disposal.
 It essential to note, however, that the possibility of further increases in City funding is, indeed, severely limited within the current system of municipal finance.

 The City faces increasing fiscal pressure from different sources, including statutorily limited revenue tools, rising fixed costs, underfunding of charter school reimbursement, decreasing local aid, and the growing need for a wide range of city services.
 Under Massachusetts law, municipalities cannot levy taxes without express state authority.
 What this means in practice is that Boston, like other Massachusetts municipalities, relies heavily on a limited number of revenue sources—most notably, property taxes.